flamisz/lturbo/steps.md

   - user can create and visit
   - guest can't create and visit
   - other user can't visit
+3. Views for the basics
+  - tasks index
+  - tasks show
+  - tasks create

 ## Task's time
 1. time model